tex0gen/tex0gen/README.md

 # Who Am I?
-Steve, full time web developer located in the UK (Kent).
+Steve, founder of Logicore https://logicore.tech/ and web developer located in the UK (Kent).
 I specialise in bespoke WordPress theme and plugin development primarily but also do mobile app development and SaaS/PaaS applications.

 I've worked with a number of well known companies and individuals including but not limited to:
 - Ferrari